 Welcome to Grace to Organize!
-My name is Charissa (Grace), I am a Professional Organizer in Colorado Springs, and I help my clients gain confidence and control over their space, their time, and their lives.
+My name is Charissa (Grace), I am a Professional Organizer, and I help my clients gain confidence and control over their space, their time, and their lives.
 I offer decluttering and organizing services for homes and offices.
 I also offer packing and unpacking services to help minimize the stress of moving for my clients.

 You can now purchase gift cards for organization services!
 I am so thrilled to offer these.
 Now, you can give the gift of organization and graceful spaces for yourself or your loved ones!
 I have multiple dollar amounts to select from, and you can choose to have it delivered now, or at a later date in the future!
 THANK YOU for supporting my business!